M2MCircuits/sbcremote/README.md

 ## Summary

-A mobile application for Android and iOS that allows the user to remotely monitor and configure the GPIO ports of Raspberry Pis and other single-board computers.
+A mobile application for Android and iOS that allows the user to remotely monitor and configure the GPIO ports of Raspberry Pis.

 ## Description